mieweb/docs/content/functions/portal-management/applicant-portal.md

 1. Navigate to the <strong>Partition Mgr</strong> tab of the Control Panel.
 2. If it is not already created, the APP partition needs added, accordingly:
     a.  <strong>Partition</strong>:  APP
-        1. The partition must match the <em>Default on Signup</em> system setting.
+        i.
+The partition must match the <em>Default on Signup</em> system setting.
     b.  <strong>WC GUID</strong>:  Blank
     c.  <strong>Name</strong>:  APP
     d.  <strong>Description</strong>:  Applicant